vladoschreiner/transport-tycoon-demo/README.md

 ## Structure

-`openttd` directory contains a fork of OpenTTD 1.9.2 source code extended with Hazelcast 3.11 C++ client to export the data and handle the collision events
+`openttd` directory contains a fork of OpenTTD 1.9.2 source code extended with Hazelcast 3.11 C++ client to export the data and handle the collision events.
+See the `openttd/src/log_events.h` and `openttd/src/log_events.cpp` for the Hazelcast integration.

 `vehicle-telemetry-analytics` contains the messaging and the analytical infrastructure: input message buffer, stream processing cluster with the analytical job, K-V store for the detected collisions